A measurement of the mean electronic excitation energy of liquid xenon: Experimental approach

 We base our analysis on high-statistics calibration data in $S1$"~$S2$"~space from two different runs with internal \ce{^{37}Ar} and \ce{^{83\text{m}}Kr} sources~\cite{Baudis:2020nwe}. \ce{^{37}Ar} provides an energy line at $\SI{2.82}{keV}$ from a K"~shell electron capture~\cite{Barsanov:2007fe}. \ce{^{83\text{m}}Kr} offers two energy lines at $\SI{32.15}{keV}$ and $\SI{9.41}{keV}$ from an isometric transition.
 The two lines are the result of an intermediate decay state with a half-life of $\SI{155.1}{ns}$~\cite{McCutchan:2015}.
 If they are not resolved separately at short delay times, due to detection or data processing limitations, or if they are purposely merged in the data analysis, we observe the combined energy of $\SI{41.56}{keV}$.
 Data sets acquired at electric drift fields of $\SIrange{80}{968}{V/cm}$ for \ce{^{37}Ar} and of $\SIrange{484}{968}{V/cm}$ for \ce{^{83\text{m}}Kr} are used.

-As mentioned in Sec.~\ref{subsec:method}, the ionisation gain parameter $g2$ is determined based on the observed SE events with $S2$~signals only.
-These events occur at a high rate of $\sim \SI{17}{Hz}$ in the detector volume.
-The SE event population in dual-phase TPCs is well-known but its origin not yet fully understood~\cite{XENON100:2013wdu,Edwards:2007nj,ZEPLIN-III:2011qer,Kopec:2021ccm}.
+As mentioned in Sec.~\ref{subsec:method}, the ionisation gain parameter $g2$ is determined based on the observed SE~events with $S2$~signals only.
+These events occur at a high rate of $\sim \SI{17}{Hz}$ in the detector volume and are homogeneously distributed in the horizontal plane.
+However, using a centre-of-gravity algorithm as described in Ref.~\cite{Baudis:2020nwe}, it is clear that SE~events with e.g.~only one photon in the top array are reconstructed at the centre of the hit photosensor.
+This natural limitation of the position reconstruction in the single photon regime does however not affect the analysis.
+A systematical variation of the fiducial radius did not show any significant change of the bottom, top or total SE~charge yield up to radii close to the TPC boundary.
+The SE~event population in dual-phase TPCs is well-known but its origin not yet fully understood~\cite{XENON100:2013wdu,Edwards:2007nj,ZEPLIN-III:2011qer,Akimov:2016rbs,Kopec:2021ccm}.
 In the given references, a time-correlation to high-energy depositions is observed as well as a dependence on the concentration of electronegative impurities in the LXe.
 Single electrons can originate from a delayed extraction to the gas phase, from trapped charge on the TPC surfaces or from electron emission at the cathode.
-In case of the deployed \ce{^{37}Ar} source, the M"~shell electron capture process at $\SI{17.5}{eV}$~\cite{Barsanov:2007fe} could cause, based on the branching ratio with the K"~shell, a small fraction of $\sim \SI{0.5}{\%}$ of this SE population.
+Other production mechanisms involve stimulation by the VUV scintillation light, such as photodetachment from impurities or photoelectric effect on metal surfaces~\cite{XENON100:2013wdu}.
+In case of the deployed \ce{^{37}Ar} source, the M"~shell electron capture process at $\SI{17.5}{eV}$~\cite{Barsanov:2007fe} could cause, based on the branching ratio with the K"~shell, a small fraction of $\sim \SI{0.5}{\%}$ of this SE~population.
 The origin of these electrons is however not relevant for this analysis as they all share the same signal topology.
-We extract the SE population from the \ce{^{37}Ar} data sets since these were acquired with a low trigger threshold of $\SI{7}{mV}$ on the PMT channel~\cite{Baudis:2020nwe}.
-Because of the highly abundant one by one extraction of electrons at high $g2$\footnote{Based on our previous analysis~\cite{Baudis:2020nwe}, we expect a high $g2$ of $\SIrange{30}{40}{PE/e^{-}}$ (PE -- photoelectron) for an assumed $W$"~value of $\SIrange{11}{14}{eV}$.}, the SE population is readily identified and isolated (cf.~Fig.~\ref{fig:se_population}).
+We extract the SE~population from the \ce{^{37}Ar} data sets since these were acquired with a low trigger threshold of $\SI{7}{mV}$ on the PMT channel~\cite{Baudis:2020nwe}.
+Because of the highly abundant one by one extraction of electrons at high $g2$\footnote{Based on our previous analysis~\cite{Baudis:2020nwe}, we expect a high $g2$ of $\SIrange{30}{40}{PE/e^{-}}$ (PE -- photoelectron) for an assumed $W$"~value of $\SIrange{11}{14}{eV}$.}, the SE~population is readily identified and isolated (cf.~Fig.~\ref{fig:se_population}).